-Overall Information Details of Full Equality Impact Analysis Financial Year and Quarter Name and details of Title of EIA: Tri-Borough Passenger Transport policy, strategy, function, project, In September 2012, Cabinet Members for Adult's So activity, or boroughs agreed to initiate a parallel procurement p programme contractors to provide services to manage passenge provision of taxi and minibus services for Children's Services and Adult's Services service users Lead Officers Tri-borough Children's Services Tri-borough Adult's Services Name: Karen Tyerman Name: Cath Attlee Position: Tri-borough Director for Commissioning Position: Assistant Director Joint Commissioning (Children's Services) Adults Email: karen.tyerman@rbkc.gov.uk Email: cattlee@westminster.gov.uk Telephone No: 020 7361 3614 Telephone No: 020 3350 4499 Lead Borough Procurement lead - Westminster City Council Date of completion of Final EIA to be completed at completion of call off process. final EIA
+Overall Information Details of Full Equality Impact Analysis Financial Year and Quarter Name and details of Title of EIA: Tri-Borough Passenger Transport policy, strategy, function, project, In September 2012 Cabinet Members for Adult's Se ervices and Children's Services across all three activity, or boroughs agreed to initiate a parallel procurement p programme where possible contractors to provide services to manage passenger transport operations along with a framework for provision of taxi and minibus services s for Children's Services and Adult's Services service users Lead Officers Tri-borough Children's Services Tri-borough Adult's Services Name: Karen Tyerman Name: Cath Attlee Position: Tri-borough Director for Commissioning Position: Assistant Director Joint Commissioning (Children's Services) Adults Email: karen.tyerman@rbkc.gov.uk Email: cattlee@westminster.gov.uk Telephone No: 020 7361 3614 Telephone No: 020 3350 4499 Lead Borough Procurement lead - Westminster City Council Date of completion of Final EIA to be completed at completion of call off p process. final EIA

-Section 02 Scoping of Full EIA Plan for completion Analyse the impact of the policy, strategy, function, project, activity, or one protected charac If the policy on the protected characteristics (including where people / groups may appear in meteristic).
-You should use this to determine whether the policy will have a positive, neutral or neiving due regard to relevance and proportionality. programme Protected characteristic Borough Analysis Impact:
+Section 02 Scoping of Full EIA

+Plan for completion

+Analyse the impact of Analyse the impact of the policy on the protected characteristics (including where people / groups may

+the policy, strategy, appear in more than one protected characteristic).
+You should use this to determine whether the policy

+function, project, will have a positive, neutral or negative impact on equality, giving due regard to relevance and

+activity, or proportionality.

+programme